 Spices have a rich history and were celebrated for their medicinal properties long before their culinary use.
-Modern science has shown that many of them do indeed have remarkable health benefits.
-They give depth, flavour and warmth to cooking and most of them are extremely versatile.
-They're good for the mind, body and soul.
+Modern science has shown that many of them do, indeed, have remarkable health benefits.
+They give depth, flavour, and warmth to cooking, and most of them are incredibly versatile.
+They're good for the mind, body, and soul.

 We compiled a list of five essential spices for good health and healing - in no particular order:

 Turmeric is also good for your skin and can be used to make face masks.
-In fact, the spice is a special part of Hindu weddings where both bride and groom cover their hands, legs, feet, and arms in a paste made primarily from turmeric.
-This is known as a haldi ceremony which is said to cleanse the couple and act as positive omen for their life together.
-Be careful you don't stain your skin though!
+The spice is a particular part of Hindu weddings where both bride and groom cover their hands, legs, feet, and arms in a paste made primarily from turmeric.
+This is known as a Haldi ceremony, which is said to cleanse the couple and act as a positive omen for their life together.
+Be careful you don't stain your skin, though!
 Orange is not a good look!

-Cinnamon comes from the reddish-brown inner bark of several evergreen trees from the genus cinnamomum - part of the Lauraceae family of plants.
-The use of cinnamon dates back thousands of years; it was highly prized among many ancient civilisations.
+Cinnamon comes from the reddish-brown inner bark of several evergreen trees from the genus Cinnamomum - part of the Lauraceae family of plants.
+The use of cinnamon dates back thousands of years; it was highly prized among many ancient civilizations.
 It was used in ancient Egypt as a medicine, a way to flavour beverages and preserve food.
 They saw it as being more valuable than gold and a gift from the gods.
-With its fragrant aroma, cinnamon is inviting, warming and a feast for the senses.
+With its fragrant aroma, cinnamon is inviting, warming, and a feast for the senses.

 There are hundreds of types of cinnamon, but the main two species, sold commercially, are Ceylon (or true cinnamon) and Cassia.
-Ceylon tends to be sweeter with a finer texture and a more subtle fragrance.
-Cassia contains a chemical compound called coumarin which is reported to be harmful to the liver in large doses.
+Ceylon tends to be sweeter with a more delicate texture and a more subtle fragrance.
+Cassia contains a chemical compound called coumarin, which is reported to be harmful to the liver in large doses.

 Ginger is well known for soothing the digestive system and aiding indigestion.
 I love a mug of rejuvenating ginger tea.
-Simply boil some water, pour into a teapot and add a teaspoon of organic ginger powder for each cup of water.
-Allow to seep for 5-10 minutes.
+Boil some water, pour into a teapot, and add a teaspoon of organic ginger powder for each cup of water.
+Allow seeping for 5-10 minutes.
 Strain the tea into a mug and add lemon or honey as desired.
 Enjoy!

 4. Cayenne Pepper

-Cayenne pepper takes its name from its supposed centre of origin, the cayenne region of French Guiana - Cayenne deriving from a Tupi Indian name.
-It's now grown largely in India, East Africa, Mexico and the United States, in fact, most tropical and sub-tropical regions.
+Cayenne pepper takes its name from its supposed centre of origin, the Cayenne region of French Guiana - Cayenne deriving from a Tupi Indian name.
+It's now grown mainly in India, East Africa, Mexico, and the United States, in fact, most tropical and sub-tropical regions.

-Cayenne is a great addition to fish recipes, eggs, soups, spice mixtures, pasta, tacos, hot sauces, marinades, nachos, chocolate and many other dishes.
-Make a homemade dressing using part cayenne pepper, part olive oil, part vinegar and other spices.
+Cayenne is an excellent addition to fish recipes, eggs, soups, spice mixtures, pasta, tacos, hot sauces, marinades, nachos, chocolate, and many other dishes.
+Make a homemade dressing using part cayenne pepper, part olive oil, part vinegar, and other spices.
 Cayenne is also said to be extremely detoxifying when mixed with lemon and water.